-Singing River Health System offers Pet Assisted Wellness Services in specific departments throughout the health system.
-These pets are specially trained and offer a unique therapy service.
+Singing River Health System offers Pet Assisted Wellness Services in specific areas throughout the Health System.
+These therapy dogs are specially trained and offer a unique therapy service.
 Some frequently asked questions have been answered below.

 What is PAWS?

-Pet Assisted Wellness Services (PAWS) is an animal-assisted therapy service in which specially-trained dogs, cats, or rabbits are used to improve the wellbeing of a patient.
+Pet Assisted Wellness Services (PAWS) is an animal-assisted therapy service in which specially-trained dogs are used to improve the well-being of a patient.
 Research shows that interactions between humans and animals have positive psychological and physiological benefits for hospitalized patients.
-A visit from a therapy animal can be a good distraction from a patient’s illness or pain, and encourages activity.
+A visit from a therapy dog can be a good distraction from a patient’s illness or pain, and encourages activity.

 How Are PAWS Pets Different?

-PAWS only utilizes animals certified by Therapy Dogs International or The Delta Society, two professional organizations committed to making sure therapy animals are properly trained and cared for.
-All animals must undergo extensive training and behavior testing before they are approved for service.
-The therapy animals are accompanied by a certified handler who has also been trained extensively and approved by Singing River Health System.
-Only PAWS certified pets and certified service animals are allowed inside the hospital.
+PAWS only utilizes therapy dogs registered by Pet Partners or Therapy Dogs International, two professional organizations committed to making sure therapy animals are properly trained and cared for.
+All therapy dogs must undergo extensive training and behavior testing before they are approved for service.
+The therapy dogs are accompanied by a registered handler who has also been trained extensively and approved by Singing River Health System.
+Only service dogs and PAWS registered therapy dogs are allowed inside the hospital.

 PAWS Pet Visits

-PAWS pet visits are coordinated by the Patient Care Team on your floor and based upon the availability of the volunteer handler/pet team.
-Please let your nurse know if you are interested in a pet visit.
+PAWS pet visits are coordinated by the Patient Care Team on your floor and based upon the availability of the volunteer handler/therapy dog team.
+Please let your nurse know if you are interested in a therapy dog visit.
 A signed release from the patient (or parent/guardian for children) is required, along with the consent of your physician.
 PAWS visits are subject to availability of handlers and may be limited.

-PAWS is a free service provided to patients of Singing River Hospital and Ocean Springs Hospital.
+PAWS is a free service provided by local volunteers to patients of Singing River Hospital and Ocean Springs Hospital.